mnogueiraops/3devops/README.md

 ## Introduction

-Welcome to the 3DEVOPS Storytelling repository!
+Welcome to the 3DEVOPS repository!
 This repository documents the incredible journey of three passionate co-workers who joined forces with a common objective: to learn DevOps.
 Together, they will explore the realms of cloud computing, infrastructure as code, and Python automation, sharing their experiences, knowledge, and code along the way.

 ## Table of Contents